BFI Film Academy Residential 2021

-The BFI Film Academy Residential course is a month-long programme taking place both online and in person at the Showroom Cinema in Sheffield.
+The BFI Film Academy Residential course is a month-long programme taking place online.
 16 to 19-year-olds from across the UK get to learn about film programming, marketing and distribution and eventually put on their own film festival at the Showroom Cinema.
 Whether you’re a filmmaker, blogger, regular cinema goer, or someone who simply enjoys watching and talking about films, this exciting and intensive residential programme will give you a real insight into the world of cinema.

 "I've met some really great people within the industry who I hope to work with in the coming years" - BFI Film Academy Alumni 2019